-It must be emphasized that any change to the basic vehicle which does not meet the enclosed guideline standards may severely inhibit the ability of the vehicle to perform its function.
-Mechanical failures, structure failure, component unreliability or vehicle instability will lead to customer dissatisfaction.
+It must be emphasized that any change to the basic vehicle, which does not meet the enclosed guideline standards, may severely inhibit the ability of the vehicle to perform its function.
+Mechanical failures, structural failure, component unreliability or vehicle instability will lead to customer dissatisfaction.
 Appropriate design and application of body, equipment and or accessories is key to ensuring that customer satisfaction is not adversely affected.

 The information contained within this publication takes the form of recommendations to be followed when vehicle modifications are undertaken.
-It must be remembered that certain modifications may invalidate legal approvals and application for re-certification may be necessary.
+It must be remembered that certain modifications may invalidate legal approvals and application for recertification may be necessary.

-Ford cannot guarantee the operation of the vehicle if non-Ford-approved electrical systems are installed.
+Ford cannot guarantee the operation of the vehicle if non-Ford approved electrical systems are installed.
 Ford electrical systems are designed and tested to function under operational extremes and have been subjected to the equivalent of ten years of driving under such conditions.

-If you require further help or information please go to the Body Builders Advisory Service, https://www.fleet.ford.com/truckbbas, or please contact bbasga@ford.com
+Not all information in this manual applies to all territories.
+If you require further help or information please go to the Body Builders Advisory Service, https://fordbbas.com, or please contact bbasqa@ ford.com